Here's Lucy: Proposed spin-off

 At the end of the third season, Desi Arnaz, Jr. decided to leave the series to pursue a movie acting career.
-His character of Craig returned in the fifth-season episode "Lucy and Joe Namath', but after that he never again appeared on the show although Craig was referred to from time to time.
+His character of Craig returned in the fifth-season episode "Lucy and Joe Namath', but after that he never again appeared on the show, although Craig was referred to from time to time.
 With Desi Jr.'s absence, Lucie Arnaz's character of Kim became more a prominent part of the program as well as a strong comedic foil for both Ball and Gordon.

 During the fourth season, the producers proposed a spin-off of the show for Kim, titled The Lucie Arnaz Show.
 The show would have Kim and her friend Sue (Susan Tolsky) live in their own apartment in a building run by Lucy's brother, Herb Hinkley (Alan Oppenheimer), who is very over protective of Kim.

-The show was a back-door pilot, airing as the season four finale.
+A backdoor pilot episode, "Kim Finally Cuts You-Know-Whose Apron Strings", was written by Lucy veteran writers Madelyn Davis & Bob Carroll, Jr., airing as the season four finale.
 The pilot was anticipated to be picked up as a weekly series.

 The week before this installment aired, Vivian Vance made her annual (and final) appearance on Here's Lucy in the episode "With Viv as a Friend, Who Needs an Enemy?"
 Vance had moved back to California by this time and Ball was so thrilled to work with her again that she asked Vance to rejoin her as her comrade on Here's Lucy the following season if her daughter's pilot sold to CBS.
 However, Arnaz's show was not well received and was not included in the 1972–73 fall lineup.
 In addition, shortly after finishing the episode with Ball, Vance was diagnosed with breast cancer and then suffered a slight stroke.
 Lucie Arnaz remained with Here's Lucy until the show ended in the spring of 1974.

-The pilot, "Kim Finally Cuts You-Know-Whose Apron Strings", was written by Lucy veteran writers Madelyn Davis & Bob Carroll, Jr.